katocollins/katocollins/README.md

-# Hello, I'm Kato Collins 👋
+# Hello, Collins here 👋

 I'm a passionate Software Engineer from Uganda, with a keen interest in developing efficient, scalable, and user-friendly applications.
 I enjoy tackling complex problems and turning ideas into reality through code.